There are 2 groups of software tools which can help with your embroidering. They are for :

 Mac OS Catalina : I have Essentials and Convert It Mac, so know they run on Mac OS Catalina without any aids.

-Mac OS Big Sur : Essentials and Thumbnailer run on Big Sur, Convert It Mac doesn’t.
+Mac OS Big Sur : Essentials and Thumbnailer run on Big Sur, Convert It Mac doesn’t (but Thumbnailer gives you a small image of your designs).
 Alpha Tricks, Density Repair Kit, Enthusiast, and Stitch Artist are on the same platform as Essentials so should also run on Big Sur.

 Software for iPad